 Canada - Tunisia Relations

 Canada and Tunisia established diplomatic relations in 1957.
-The two countries enjoy excellent bilateral relations and are both members of La Francophonie.
-In 2016, Tunisian diaspora in Canada represented close to 20,000 people residing mainly in Quebec.
-Canada is a top destination for international education and attracts close to 2,000 Tunisian students annually.
+The two countries enjoy excellent bilateral relations and are members of La Francophonie.
+In 2020, the Tunisian diaspora in Canada represented nearly 35,000 people residing mainly in the province of Quebec.
+Canada, one of the top destinations for studies abroad, attracts more than 2,000 Tunisian students annually.

-Canada welcomes the progress Tunisia has made towards democratic reform since the Jasmine Revolution of January 2011, and has been working with the Tunisian Government and with the international community to support the country’s political consolidation and economic reforms.
-Canada and Tunisia cooperate on gender equality, inclusive governance, international education and counter-terrorism in multilateral forums such as the United Nations, La Francophonie and the African Union.
+Canada welcomes the continued democratic transition in Tunisia since the Jasmine Revolution in January 2011 and the adoption of the Constitution in 2014.
+Canada is working with the Tunisian government, civil society and the international community to support decentralization and political, economic and social reforms in the country.
+In connection with Canada’s international feminist policy, Canada and Tunisia cooperate on gender equality, inclusive governance, the prevention of radicalization and the fight against terrorism.
+Canada works closely with Tunisia in multilateral fora such as the United Nations, La Francophonie and the African Union.

-Although Canada and Tunisia lack a bilateral extradition treaty, both are parties to the UN Convention against Corruption (UNCAC) and the UN Convention against Transnational Organized Crime (UNTOC), which permit extradition in accordance with Canadian law and the Charter of Rights and Freedoms.
-Canada has also introduced the law on Freezing Assets of Corrupt Foreign Officials and the Freezing Assets of Corrupt Foreign Officials Act (Tunisia), which gives effect to written requests from the Tunisian government to freeze assets placed in Canadian financial institutions by senior officials of the former regime, as well as their family members and associates.
+Although Canada and Tunisia are not bound by a bilateral extradition treaty, both countries are signatories to the United Nations Convention against Corruption and to the United Nations Convention against Transnational Organized Crime, which allow extradition, in accordance with Canadian law and the Canadian Charter of Rights and Freedoms.
+Canada has also passed the Freezing Assets of Corrupt Foreign Officials Act and the Freezing Assets of Corrupt Foreign Officials (Tunisia) Regulations, which enforce written requests from the Tunisian government to freeze all assets deposited in Canadian financial institutions by senior executives of the former regime, as well as by members of their families and associates.

-Since 2016, Canada has also contributed more than $7.6 million to Canada's Counter-Terrorism Capacity Building Program with the aim of supporting Tunisia in stabilizing borders and countering terrorism and violent extremism.
+Since 2016, Canada has also allocated more than $ 10 million to the Canadian Counter-Terrorism Capacity Building Program to support Tunisia in stabilizing its borders and in the fight against terrorism and violent extremism.

 Global Affairs Canada recommends anyone considering travel to Tunisia to check its travel advice and encourages travellers to register with Registration of Canadians Abroad service when outside of Canada.